isomerpages/pa-corp/_our-network/Community Clubs/Rentals.md

 third_nav_title: Community Clubs
 variant: markdown
 ---
-[here](/files/Our%20Network/Community%20Clubs/Availability_PA_14_Nov_2023.pdf)PA offers a wide range of facilities and services to cater to your different needs – be it for personal use, for the community or for your company.
+PA offers a wide range of facilities and services to cater to your different needs – be it for personal use, for the community or for your company.
 We offer common spaces for like-minded people to connect and build new friendships through a variety of activities, from recreational to educational.
 You are even welcomed to rent traditional costumes or book our performing groups for your events.

 #### Community Club Facilities